ckerce/tft-gtp/README.md

 A representational refactoring of the standard transformer architecture, factoring internal representations into separate token-like and embedding-like streams.
 The purpose of this representation is to provide tracable symbolic manipulation from the attention mechanisms and inspectable abductive inference of context through the feed-forward network.
 Token positional information is encoded through ALiBi operators; this is done to maintain strict interpretability of the token-like embeddings (dentoted `xt`) and the non-token-like embeddings (`xe`).

+## Core Concept

+Traditional transformers use a single hidden state vector `x` to represent all internal information.
+This implementation separates that state into two complementary streams:

+- **`xt` (token-like states)**: Updated by attention mechanisms, handling symbolic manipulation and token-to-token relationships
+- **`xe` (embedding-like states)**: Updated by MLPs, capturing contextual and semantic information

+The key insight is maintaining the **dimensional integrity** of these separated representations throughout processing.

+## Why ALiBi Positional Encoding

+ALiBi is essential to this architecture not for parameter efficiency, but for **preserving dimensional structure**.
+Traditional positional embeddings would contaminate the factored streams:

+- Adding positional embeddings to `xt` corrupts token-like states with non-token information
+- Adding them to `xe` pollutes embedding-like states with positional artifacts
+- Adding them to the combined state destroys the dimensional separation entirely

+ALiBi solves this by encoding position as an **operator** (attention bias) rather than an **activation state**, keeping positional information orthogonal to the content representations in both streams.

+## Dimensional Analysis Perspective

+This factored representation provides a "dimensional analysis" accounting of transformer internals - each component of the hidden state has a clear informational role.
+The separation allows us to study how different types of processing (symbolic vs. contextual) contribute to the model's behavior, potentially improving interpretability and architectural understanding.

 ## Core Innovation

 ### Token-Factored Architecture